Keys Dictionary

 Pachycaul | A term used for succulent plants that accumulate moisture and nutrients in the root-to-stem section of the plant, creating a thick trunk, disproportionate to the size of the plant. |

-Palmate | In compound leaves, when all leaflets radiate from one central point at the end of the petiole.
-The term is also used for 5-lobed simple leaves, shaped like the palm of an open hand with the lobes radiating outward.
-Lobed simple leaves have deeply indented margins.
-Refer to digitate. |
+Palmate | A compound leaf with four or more leaflets, each of which arises from the end of the petiole and radiate outward like the fingers of an open hand.
+The term digitate is also used.
+A palmate leaf is not pinnate.
+The term palmate is also used for 5-lobed simple leaves, shaped like the palm of an open hand with the lobes radiating outward.
+Lobed simple leaves have deeply indented margins. |

 Palmately veined | Several primary veins of approximately equal thickness radiating from a single point at the base of the leaf, where the petiole attaches.
 See Multi-veined. |